-Based on the current Site and subject property the following Table 3-1 summarizes the results as they pertain to the natural heritage features that are known to exist.
-It is expected that other natural features exist and will be identified during a Site Investigation.
+Based on the current Site location and surrounding areas the following Table 3-1 summarizes the results as they pertain to the natural heritage features that are known to exist.
+It is expected that other natural features exist and will be identified during a site investigation.